hribera/DAHSI/README.md

 # Installation

+⚠️ ⏳ To be able to complete the installation, you will need to get the HSL routines from http://hsl.rl.ac.uk/ipopt.
+You should download the Coin-HSL Full.
+Once you have submitted registration form you will receive an email containing a download link (it takes about one working day).

-First, download the latest version of DAHSI
+Once you are ready to start, let's download the latest version of DAHSI
 ```
 git clone https://github.com/hribera/DAHSI.git
 ```